samsam2610/Improved-camera-control/README.md

 activate environment with `conda activate improved_camera_env`

+run `pip install -e .` in the root directory of the project.

 then run `python write_camera_details.py` and `python write_calib_details.py` (generates config files for defaults)

 then should work with `python cort_camera_control_gui.py` or any of the cam_gui.py files